Face Mask Guidance

 Frequently Asked Questions

-Why is it now required to wear a mask in indoor public settings?
+Why is it no longer required to wear a mask in indoor public settings?

 Where am I required to wear a mask?

 Face masks will still be required in certain settings, such as healthcare and medical facilities, including hospitals, outpatient, dental facilities, and pharmacies, long-term care settings, public transit, taxis, and rideshare vehicles, and correctional facilities.

 Can businesses still require customers wear a mask?

 Businesses may require customers wear a mask when frequenting their place of business.
 If you are in an establishment that has this safety measure in place, please comply with their request.
 The goal is to protect their staff, yourself, and others.

 Individuals who are at high risk for severe illness may consider wearing a mask for greater protection.
 Some individuals are at higher risk of COVID-19 illness, such as older adults, people with certain medical conditions, and pregnant people.
 If you are unsure, talk to your medical provider.

 If I choose to wear a mask, which face covering should I wear?

 Certified N95 or KN95 masks offer the highest level of protection.
 However, surgical masks and cloth masks combined with surgical masks continue to offer protection.